spacetelescope/jdaviz/docs/specviz/import_data.rst

 .. image:: img/import_data_2.png

-After having clicked "Import", the data file will be parsed and loaded into the application.
-A notification will appear to let users know if the data importing was successful.
+After clicking "Import", the data file will be parsed and loaded into the application.
+A notification will appear to let users know if the data import was successful.
 Afterward, the new data set can be found in the "Data" tab of each viewer's options menu.
 To access the data tab, click the "hammer and screwdriver" icon to open the tool menu of a viewer.
 Then, click the "gear" icon.

 .. image:: img/import_data_3.png